unirom/unirom.github.io/docs/index.md

 ####
 >My laser is kinda noisy, doesn't sound healthy!

-1. make sure you grab a good redump copy of the disc (not some ECM'd shit from a random site)
+1. Make sure you grab a good redump copy of the disc (not some crappy ECM'd rip from a random site)
-2. try another burner (some discs prefer some burners)
+2. Try another burner (some discs prefer some burners)
-3. burn it at low speed
+3. Burn it at low speed
-4. user good quality discs. it makes a difference.
-Verbatim is preferred.
+4. Use good quality discs.
+"Verbatim" is generally good.
 5. Try on another machine

-If you're still having issues, let me know.
+6. Is the disc clean?
+6. But like... did you *really* check?

+> Still not booting!

+Okay, at a minimum I need to know:

+- How are you booting the machine (cheat cart, boot CD, freePSXBoot etc)
+- What model is the machine?
+- What game?
+- What region is the game from?
+- What burner did you use?
+- Is the disc clean?
+- What brand of disc did you use?
+- Does your PC read the disc?
+- Is the machine modded?
+- Is the laser making any noises?

+Don't forget the info above!